wallyfaye/url-string/README.md

 # Is Permutation
-Determines if two string are permutations of one another
+Searches and replaces spaces in a string with `%20`

 ## Usage
 See contents of `run.sh` or use:
 >
-    sh run.sh the_first_string the_second_string
+    sh run.sh the_first_string